Making it There

 In a city with hundreds of events and shows happening every day, the company needed a bold strategy to assert its presence.
 A New York Times article captured the strategy in its title: Here’s One Canadian Theatre Company That Isn’t Afraid to Show Off.
 With audacious marketing materials that display the Canadian flag, the uniqueness of its structure as a repertory theatre, and its month-long programming, New York audiences are paying attention.
 “Just the amount of festival material that we’re bringing is hopefully going to cut through the noise” says Lester.
 It’s working.
 The project is receiving a ton of press.

 To undertake something so large is part of the DNA of Soulpepper.
 “It’s who we are,” remarks Lester.
 In addition to the New York project, Soulpepper completed a $10 million Creative Capital Campaign in tandem with its 2015 five-year strategic initiative to become a National Civic Theatre.
 They are also researching the possibility of building an additional performance space in Toronto to support the theatre’s future growth, and act as a key site for the development of new emerging Canadian talent.

 The New York venture is similarly contributing to the growth of the company; it opens the door for future collaborations in an international market.
 It is both a step towards its future potential and a reflection of its current achievements.
-Lester reflects on the significance: “This New York moment is really an amazing accumulation of so many wonderful things: the fact that we’ve got so many graduates of the Academy, and current Academy members, we’ve got several founding members with us, we’ve got the founding Artistic Director [Albert Schultz]… Having this moment together as a company is really a tremendous opportunity… it really is a celebration.”
+Lester reflects on the significance: “This New York moment is really an amazing accumulation of so many wonderful things: the fact that we’ve got so many graduates of the Academy, and current Academy members, we’ve got several founding members with us… Having this moment together as a company is really a tremendous opportunity… it really is a celebration.”